jcerullo/meshmap.net/README.md

 - Nodes are removed from the map if their position is not updated after one year or if OK to MQTT is disabled
 - Search for nodes by name or ID

+### Known Issues
+When the map is displayed for the very first time (or browser data storage is initialized), a world map is displayed rather than a map of the Villages, FL.
+You must click and zoom to your preferred map presentation for the Villages.
+Your browser will reposition to this presentation on subsequent calls.

+Panning to other parts of the world is allowed.
+But since only routers, gateways and clients are displayed on the map, the node icons for other roles will currently default to client.

 ## FAQs

 ### How do I get my node on the map?